WilliamASC22/pigeonproject/README.md

 A safer public description is:

-PigeonProject uses browser based end to end encryption with user-owned encryption keys and encrypted saved messages.
+PigeonProject uses browser based end to end encryption with user owned encryption keys and encrypted saved messages.

 Do not claim: